perathambkk/finnlp_erai_shared_task_emnlp2022/README.md

 Presentations: https://docs.google.com/presentation/d/1-rutQf-bHpDtI_c6Y78_FFWPc53zscMis5b1y7-bzoE/edit?usp=sharing

 PS.
-Our base submission, when using just the bayesian lexicon like the best submission, can score very similar (a little bit ~0.5% lower MPP) compared to the best submission.
+Our base submission, when using just the bayesian lexicon from the best submission, can score very similar (a little bit ~0.5% lower MPP) compared to the best submission.
 POS feature and tone features add only a little bit of performance.
-(I haven't reproduced the numbers the be aligned with the official shared task results so this is probably still roughly speaking with some comparable evidences.)
+(I haven't reproduced the numbers to be aligned with the official shared task results so this is probably still roughly speaking with some comparable evidences.)